Last updated: 12/01/2012

 Millenicom

-Millenicom can not tell you who provides the network for the various plans - it is part of their resellers agreement.
+Millenicom will not tell you who provides the network for the various plans - it is part of their resellers agreement.
 But the information above is accurate.
-On both the Verizon and Sprint service you get full access to the network, just like a "native" customer.
+On both the Verizon and T-Mobile service you get full access to the network, just like a "native" customer.
 There are no restrictions or throttling of data.

 4G Technology